interlay/interlay.github.io/docs/relayer/guide.md

 ### 2. Add your Polkadot account to use with your Relayer

-Add a `keyfile.json` file into that folder that contains the mnemonic of the account you want to use for the relayer, e.g.:
+Add a `keyfile.json` file into that folder that contains the mnemonic of the account you want to use for the Relayer, e.g.:

 ```json
 {